kovidgoyal/kitty/docs/pointer-shapes.rst

 Interaction with other terminal features
 ---------------------------------------------

-The terminal must maintain separate shape stack for the *main* and *alternate* screens.
-This allows full screen programs, which are likely to be the main consumers of this feature, to easily temporarily, switch back from the alternate screen, without needing to worry about pointer shape state.
+The terminal must maintain separate shape stacks for the *main* and *alternate* screens.
+This allows full screen programs, which are likely to be the main consumers of this feature, to easily temporarily switch back from the alternate screen, without needing to worry about pointer shape state.
 Think of suspending a terminal editor to get back to the shell, for example.

 Resetting the terminal must empty both the shape stacks.

-When dragging to select text the terminal is free to ignore any mouse cursor specified using this escape code in favor of one appropriate for dragging.
+When dragging to select text, the terminal is free to ignore any mouse pointer shape specified using this escape code in favor of one appropriate for dragging.
+Similarly, when hovering over a URL or OSC 8 based hyperlink, the terminal may choose to change the mouse pointer regardless of the value set by this escape code.

-Similarly, when hovering over a URL or OSC 8 based hyperlink, the terminal may choose to change the mouse cursor regardless of the value set by this escape code.
+This feature is independent of mouse reporting.
+The changed pointer shapes apply regardless of whether the terminal program has enabled mouse reporting or not.

 .. _pointer_shape_names: